Shimitan/booleanle/README.md

 # booleanle
-Wordle-like game, where the daily word is either 'true' or 'false'.
+Wordle-like game where the daily word is either 'true' or 'false'.